themekollektiv/popper/README.md

 Popper is named after philosopher Karl Popper

 ## Changelog

+### 1.0.1
+- Add Logo support to coincide with release of WordPress 4.5
+- Remove Site Icon as logo in above

 ### 1.0.0
 - Add Continue Reading link under first post on index page